johnjasa/practical_optimization/Content/Model differentiation/Common ways to compute derivatives.md

 Some programming languages and packages exist to help perform AD on your models, including tensorflow, Jax, Tapenade, Julia, etc (TODO: add links).
 It would be fantastic if AD was a cure-all reliable method of producing derivatives, but it often has limitations in terms of what code can be converted.
 There are many potential pitfalls, including code structure, variable use, cost of computing derivatives, lack of support for operations, etc. However, if AD works for your model, then you get the benefits of analytic derivatives without the huge developer cost!
 Isn't that great?

-This is something that OpenMDAO has considered and used throughout its development.
+This is something that the OpenMDAO developer team has considered throughout its development, though it is not natively implemented in OpenMDAO.